JGradone/Anegada-Glider-Transport/README.md

 Work-Flow
 ----------------------
-These notebooks are labeled with the prefix 01_, 02_, 03_, etc. to show the order of operations.
+These notebooks are labeled with the prefix 01_, 02_, 03_, and _04 to show the order of operations.

 01_ notebooks
 ----------------------